vipers-web-design/private-repo-readme/feedverse-README.md

 ## Credits
 - All my friends - Thank you for being awesome and believing in me.
-- Thank you to both [@Ravavyr](https://github.com/Ravavyr) and [@OpenSourcerer](https://github.com/OpenSourcerer) for being a soundboard and helping me become a better PHP developer that I am today.
+- Thank you to both [@Ravavyr](https://github.com/Ravavyr) for being a soundboard and helping me become a better PHP developer that I am today.